Apsu/Mir/README.md

 ![horiztorquecancel](HorizontalTorqueCancel.png)

-Net horizontal motion results in cancellation across opposite pairs of vertical carriages, which results in a torque around the horizontal axes.
-This torque is applied through the cross-gantry pieces, and since their carriages are rigid attachment points, net torque is eliminated.
+Horizontal motion in one axis operates via cancellation across opposite pairs of vertical carriages, which results in a torque around the other horizontal axis.
+This torque is applied through the cross-gantry pieces, and since their carriages are rigid attachment points, and belt loops provide good static tension, net torque is significantly reduced.

 ![verticaltorquecancel](VerticalTorqueCancel.png)